ByMatthewNeal/MemorySign/README.md

  - When the time is up user will be able to see how many turns they took under 60 seconds.

+Technology used:
+HTML
+CSS
+JAVASCRIPT

+I made this project because I remember when I was was in school, I always wished there was a game I could play to help make leanring ASL more fun.

+I want to approach this game again and add the turn times, and timer.